jasonsbeer/Amiga-N2630/README.md

 <p align="center"><img src="/Images/N2630-30med.png" width="750"></p>

 # CURRENT STATE:
-**Updated 19-Dec-2022 - This project is still under active development and is considered beta.
-There may be errors on the board, in the CPLD logic, or in this text, and may not work in every situation.
-Build at your own risk.
-See the issues tab for more information.
-It is working on my A2000 EATX test machine at 50MHz with the MC68882, Zorro 2 RAM, and Zorro 3 RAM fully functional.
-Revision 3.0 is the current revision.**
+Revision 3.0 is first production release.
+See the [issues]/issues/ tab for known issues.

 ## Features
-1. Motorola 68030 microprocessor.
+1. Motorola 68030 microprocessor running at 50MHz.
-2. Motorola 68882 math coprocessor.
+2. Motorola 68882 math coprocessor running up to 50MHz.
 3. 4 or 8 megabytes of Zorro 2 Fast RAM.
 4. 16 to 256 megabytes of Zorro 3 Fast RAM.
 5. IDE port with 40-pin cable and CF card options.